-Prisoners often feel extremely lonely and isolated, and many have lost touch with their family and friends on the outside.
-A letter might be the only communication a prisoner receives and can provide huge encouragement and a link to the outside world.
+People in prison often feel extremely lonely and isolated, and many have lost touch with their family and friends on the outside.
+A letter might be the only communication someone in prison receives and can provide huge encouragement and a link to the outside world.
 Our letter writing programme enables prisoners to feel valued and supported while in custody.

 “My volunteer has been there for me through some tough times.
 When I was down and thought of taking my own life, it was the letters of encouragement that kept me strong.
 There needs to be more people like this in the world.”